-The trailhead can be found approximately 1.25 kilometres south of Highwood Pass on the east side of the highway.
+The trailhead can be found approximately 1.25 km south of Highwood Pass on the east side of the highway.
 There is an unmarked but large parking lot and a trail sign (the only one) at the north end of the parking lot.

 The area around Arethusa Cirque is a well-known spot for fossil hunting which makes it an appealing outing for kids.

-Pickle Jar Lakes
+#11 Pickle Jar Lakes hike

 To do the Pickle Jar Lakes you can drive over Highwood Pass or access the trail via Highway 40 out of Longview.
-From Highwood Pass drive 20.6 kilometres south on Highway 40 to get to the Lantern Creek parking lot.
+From Highwood Pass drive 20.6 km south on Highway 40 to get to the Lantern Creek parking lot.

 Some sections of the hike are on scree (not for long fortunately) and hard packed dirt where it’s hard to gain any purchase.
 I’d recommend poles again on this hike – and a fishing rod (and license) as the lakes are stocked.